Ph.D. ABD University of Cambridge, 2012

 Prehistoric archaeology, mortuary practices, ancient empires, socioeconomic political structures, social and gender identities, trauma and warfare

-Viviana Bellifemine is currently completing her Ph.D. in Archaeology at the University of Cambridge, UK.
+Viviana Bellifemine coursed the Ph.D. program at Cambridge University, UK.
 She received her Bachelors and later her M.A. from San Jose State University.
 Her thesis “Mortuary Variability in Prehistoric Central California: a Statistical Study of the Yukisma Site, CA-SCL-38” received the Outstanding University Thesis Award in 1998.

 Most of her research focuses on the study of mortuary practices in relation to the socio-economic-political context among prehistoric societies.
 Her interests include: symbolic expressions of mortuary behavior, social organization of hunter-gatherer populations, the archaeology of imperialism, statistical and spatial analysis, causes of interpersonal violence, Native California, Andean pre-Columbian empires.
 For fifteen years she worked in culture resource management (CRM) in central California where she excavated and conducted research at numerous sites in the northern and Bay Area regions.